mepland/chance_of_showers/README.md

 A signed pickle file is used to quickly load the necessary data and settings on each iteration.
 Instructions for running the whole Bayesian optimization workflow are provided below.

+Some hyperparameter points chosen for testing by the optimizer result in crashes during training, either due to memory limitations, or invalid parameter combinations that slip by pre-run checks.
+In most cases these exceptions can be caught within Python, allowing the point to be automatically logged as having the worst possible `BAD_TARGET = -999.0`.
+However, the Python process itself is occasionally killed by the operating system with an uncatchable `SIGKILL` signal, likely due to a request for too much memory.
+Resuming the run will only result in repeated crashes on the same point as it is never written to disk.
+Rather than rework the `bayesian-optimization` library to pre-register points before optimization, a [`manual_bad_point.py`](ana/manual_bad_point.py) script is included to easily log the few such points by hand.

 ### Running Bayesian Optimization

 1. Create the input `parent_wrapper.pickle` file for `bayesian_opt_runner.py`
 via the `exploratory_ana.py` notebook.
 2. Configure the run in `start_bayesian_opt` and `bayesian_opt_runner.py`.
 3. Run the shell script, logging outputs to disk via:
+    * Log any bad points that are killed by the operating system with `manual_bad_point.py` and resume the search.

 ```bash
 ./ana/start_bayesian_opt 2>&1 | tee ana/models/bayesian_optimization/bayesian_opt.log